clackclock/chesticuffs/README.md

 <img align = "left" height = "64" src = "./chest.png">

 # Motivation

+## About

+A combination of trading card games like "Magic: The Gathering" with "Minecraft" items + design and chess's play style that encourages logical and strategic thinking.

+## Inspiration

 _Basically my scuffed version of Chest-icuffs from the Tommyinnit video with Wilbur, Charlie, and Phil_

 [The scene of the game in question](https://www.youtube.com/watch?v=GuLj80WyEF0)